limine-bootloader/limine/CONFIG.md

   * `RESOLUTION` - The resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.

 * chainload_next protocol:
-  This protocol does not specify any locally assignable key.
+  This protocol does not specify any locally assignable key on BIOS.
 Will boot the next bootable drive found in the system, if there is one.

+  * `RESOLUTION` - For UEFI, the resolution to be used.
+This setting takes the form of `<width>x<height>x<bpp>`.
+If the resolution is not available, Limine will pick another one automatically.
+Omitting `<bpp>` will default to 32.

 * multiboot1 and multiboot2 protocols:
   * `KERNEL_PATH` - The URI path of the kernel.